jameswjr/IMDiscoBridge/README.md

 ## Features

+**🚧 STILL UNTESTED — This is a preview of a development project.**
+This notice will be removed when the system passes its first successful test.
+**Use at your own risk!**

 - Full iMessage message forwarding into Discord
 - Replies from Discord sent back into iMessage
 - Dynamic Discord channel creation